NCAR/DART/docs/pages/Getting_Started.md

 ### What if I want my work to remain private until I publish?

-In the past, some DART users have expressed concern that if their development is public while they are in the process of writing a research paper, they may end up "scooped" by another research team and have wasted their time and effort for no credit.
+Some DART users want to work on a private branch until their work is ready for public viewing..
 To accommodate users with these concerns, we describe here an additional step to temporarily "hide" sensitive code that is intended to be eventually contributed to DART after publication.